-WYNDHAM PORT TOWN Lots 159/160 McPhee Street (southeast side) Police Station & lockup Lot 1722 McPhee Street (southeast side) 1986 Courthouse WT1 Wyndham Port Townsite O'Donnell & McPhee streets 3 Wyndham port was established in the 1885, and the Wyndham townsite gazetted in 1886 to service the Halls Creek goldfields and cattle stations in the region.
+Wyncham Port Townsite Wyncham Port Was established in the 1885, and the Wyncham townsite gazetted in 1886 to service the Halls Creek goldfields and cattle stations in the region.
 That townsite was abandoned with only the beginnings of the Resident Magistrates' residence constructed, and no other construction on any of the 72 lots that had been sold sight-unseen.
+A settlement developed around the jetty (Anthon's Landing), that became central to the Wyncham Port with McPhee Street to the north and O'Donnell Street to the south at the beginning/end of Great Northern Highway.
+In 1986 Wyncham Three Mile became the official town and the old Wyncham town became Wyncham Port.
+Street (southeast side) And Phee Street (southeast side) Street (southeast side) Street (southeast side) And Phee Street (southeast side) Street (southeast side) Street (southeast side) And Phee Street (southeast side) Street (southeast side WYNDHAM PORT TOWN Former Lot 157 - Police Station and Former Lots 158 and 159 - Old Gaol SITE McPhee Street (southeast side) Lot 160 and 161 McPhee Street (southeast side) - SITE former State Shipping Office and WT1 3 townsite gazetted in 1886 to service the Halls Creek goldfields and cattle stations in the region.
+That townsite was abandoned with only the beginnings of the Resident Magistrates' residence constructed, and no other construction on any of the 72 lots that had been sold sight-unseen.
 A settlement developed around the jetty (Anthon's Landing), that became central to the Wyndham Port with McPhee Street to the north and O'Donnell Street to the south at the beginning/end of Great Northern Highway.
 In 1968 Wyndham Three Mile became the official town and the old Wyndham town became Wyndham Port.
-Lot numbers with identified occupants and/or functions from north to south on each side of the road include the following: McPhee Street (east side- north to south Lot 162 McPhee Street (southeast side) SITE Ecclesiastical purposes Lot 161 McPhee Street (southeast side) SITE State Shipping Office Lots 159/160 McPhee Street (southeast side) Police Station & lockup Lot 157 McPhee Street (southeast side) SITE Wyndham School 1908-1958 Lot 1722 McPhee Street (southeast side) 1986 Courthouse Lot 381 McPhee Street (northwest corner of Gambier St) Courthouse (former) Refer to No.WT3 Lot 470 Gambier Street (north side) Shed: Joe Long (Finch Trapper) O'Donnell Street - east side north to south Lot 3 O'Donnell Street (east side) Wyndham Hotel Refer to No.WT16
+Lot numbers with identified occupants and/or functions from north to south on each side of the road include the following: MacPhee Street (east side - north to south) Lot 162 MacPhee Street (southeast side) SITE Ecclesiastical purposes Lot 161 MacPhee Street (southeast side) SITE Wyndham School 1908-1958 Lot 160 MacPhee Street (southeast side) SITE former State Shipping Office CURRENT - Courthouse Lot 157 MacPhee Street (southeast side) Police Station CURRENT - Lot 500 MacPhee Street - Police Station Lot 158 MacPhee Street (southeast side) and 159 Gaol (Former) CURRENT - Lot 500 MacPhee Street - Police Station Lot 381 MacPhee Street (northwest corner of Gambier St) Courthouse (former) Refer to No.WT3